nestybox/sysbox-ee/docs/distro-compat.md

 -   Configuring Docker this way places a few functional limitations on regular Docker containers (those launched with Docker's default runc), as described in this [Docker document](https://docs.docker.com/engine/security/userns-remap).
-    These limitations are not present when Sysbox uses the kernel's shiftfs module.